tim-fiola/network_traffic_modeler_py3/docs/index.rst

 Welcome to pyNTM's documentation!
 ==================================

 This is a network traffic modeler written in python 3.
 This library allows users to define a layer 3 network topology, define a traffic matrix, and then run a simulation to determine how the traffic will traverse the topology.
-If you've used Cariden MATE or WANDL, this code solves for some of the same basic use cases those do (but those solve for much more as well).
+If you've used Cariden MATE or WANDL, this code solves for some of the same basic use cases those do.

 Changes to the topology can be done to simulate new routers, circuits, circuit capacity, network failures, etc. Changes to the traffic matrix can be done to simulate increases/decreases in existing traffic or additional traffic matrix entries.